fhildeb/lukso-node-guide/docs/theory/node-operation/disk-management.md

 :::tip

-More advanced instructions for resizing, expanding volumes, or adding disks can be found in the [Disk Volumes](/docs/guides/system-setup/disk-volumes.md) guide.
+More advanced instructions for resizing, expanding volumes, or adding disks can be found in the [**Disk Volumes**](/docs/guides/system-setup/disk-volumes.md) guide.

 :::

 :::info

-[Ubuntu Server](/docs/guides/system-setup/disk-volumes.md) installs LVM with a default logical volume size of `100GB`.
+The 🔸 [**Ubuntu Server**](/docs/guides/system-setup/disk-volumes.md) installation configured LVM with a default logical volume size of `100GB`.
 :::

 ## Disk Encryption